yl2342/ytsp25/README.md

 3. Commit your changes: `git commit -m 'Add feature'`
 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

+---

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ---

-© 2023 Yale University CPSC 519 Project Team
+© 2024 Yale University CPSC 519 Project Team No. 24